-2.19 Sleep Mode with Auto Wake-Up
+2.16 Sleep Mode with Auto Wake-Up

-The M752 supports low voltage system designs, hence, a sleep mode is included to reduce its power consumption when the chip is not actively used.
-In addition, there is a PowerSave Feature on the 49-pin STBGA package that eliminates any unnecessary external buffer.
+The XR20M1172 supports low voltage system designs, hence, a sleep mode is included to reduce its power consumption when the chip is not actively used.

-All of these conditions must be satisfied for the M752 to enter sleep mode:
+All of these conditions must be satisfied for both channels of the XR20M1172 to enter sleep mode:

-- no interrupts pending for both channels of the M752 (ISR bit-0 = 1) - sleep mode of both channels are enabled (IER bit-4 = 1) - modem inputs are not toggling (MSR bits 0-3 = 0) - RX input pins are idling HIGH
+- no interrupts pending (ISR bit-0 = 1) - sleep mode of both channels are enabled (IER bit-4 = 1) - modem inputs are not toggling (MSR bits 0-3 = 0) - RX input pin is idling HIGH

-The M752 stops its crystal oscillator to conserve power in the sleep mode.
+The XR20M1172 stops its crystal oscillator to conserve power in the sleep mode.
 User can check the XTAL2 pin for no clock output as an indication that the device has entered the sleep mode.

-The M752 resumes normal operation by any of the following:
+The XR20M1172 resumes normal operation by any of the following: